peteroupc/MailLib/api/com.upokecenter.mail.NamedAddress.md

 ### NamedAddress
-    public NamedAddress(String displayName, String localPart, String domain) Initializes a new instance of the NamedAddress class using the given name and an email address made up of its local part and domain.
+    public NamedAddress(String displayName, String localPart, String domain) Initializes a new instance of the <code>NamedAddress</code>
+ class using the given name and an email address made up of its local part and domain.

 **Parameters:**

-* <code>displayName</code> - A string object.
+* <code>displayName</code> - A text string.
 If this value is null or empty, uses the email address as the display name.

 * <code>localPart</code> - The local part of the email address (before the "@").